 No. DESRIPTION INSTRUCTION 1 ON/OFF Hold on this key for 3 seconds to turn on or turn off the monitor.
-2 Freeze Press this key to freeze the displayed waveform.
-3 Print Press this key to print the waveform of ECG and Pleth.
-4 Alarm Press it in turn to silence the alarm volume for 30

-Silence sec, 60sec, 90sec, 120 sec or indefinitely.
-Press this key to activate an immediate 5 NIBP non-invasive blood pressure (NIBP) measurement.
+2 NIBP Press this key to activate an immediate non-invasive blood pressure (NIBP) measurement.
 To cancel an NIBP measurement in progress, press the key again.
+3 Freeze Press this key to freeze the displayed waveform.
+4 Alarm Press it in turn to silence the alarm volume for 30 Silence sec, 60sec, 90sec, 120 sec or indefinitely.

-6 Mode Key Use this key to switch between the five main , display modes.
-7 Menu Key Press it to enter or exit the main menu.
-8 Rotary The rotary knob is a dial control with a push Knob selection switch.
+5 Mode Key Use this key to switch between the four main display modes: 1 ECG mode, 3 ECG mode, oxyCRG mode and the huge digit mode.
+6 Menu Key Press it to enter or exit the main menu.
+7 Rotary Knob The rotary knob is a dial control with a push selection switch.
 It is located on the front of the monitor, in the lower right corner.
 Turn the rotary knob to navigate the cursor around the display.
 Push the knob to select highlighted options.
-9 AC The green AC Power LED will light to indicate that Power LED the monitor is connected to an AC power source.
-10 Battery The green Battery Charge LED will light to indicate Charge that the monitor is been charging.
-LED 11 Work Green when the monitor is working normal.
-Red Status LED when there is an alarm.
+8 Battery Supply LED The green Battery Supply LED will light to indicate that the monitor is supplied by battery.
+9 AC Power LED The green AC Power LED will light to indicate that the monitor is connected to an AC power source.
+10 Battery Charge LED The green Battery Charge LED will light to indicate that the monitor is been charging.
+11 Alarm Silence LED The red Alarm Silence LED will flash to indicate that the alarm volume has been silence for 30 sec, 60sec, 90sec, 120 sec or indefinitely.
+12 Work Status LED Green when the monitor is working normal.
+Red when there is an alarm.